Innovative control technology definition

 More Definitions of Innovative control technology

-Innovative control technology means any system of air pollution control that has not been adequately demonstrated in practice, but would have substantial likelihood of achieving greater continuous emissions reduction than any control system in current practice or of achieving at
+Innovative control technology means any system of air pollution control that has not been adequately demonstrated in practice, but would have a substantial likelihood of achieving greater continuous emissions reduction than any control system in current practice or of achieving at least

 Innovative control technology means a NOx control measure that has a substantial likelihood of achieving lower continuous levels of NOx emissions than are required under this subchapter, but has not been adequately demonstrated and is not available to be implemented before May 31, 1995.
 An item of equipment or control apparatus, a change in a process, or a pollution prevention strategy may qualify as an innovative control technology.